Willa Cather: Personal life

 Beginning in 1922, Cather spent summers on the island of Grand Manan in New Brunswick, where she bought a cottage in Whale Cove on the Bay of Fundy.
 This is where her short story "Before Breakfast" is set.
 She valued the seclusion of the island and did not mind that her cottage had neither indoor plumbing nor electricity.
 Anyone wishing to reach her could do so by telegraph or mail.
 In 1940, she stopped visiting Grand Manan after Canada's entrance to World War II, as travel was considerably more difficult; she also began a long recuperation from gallbladder surgery in 1942 that restricted travel.

 A resolutely private person, Cather destroyed many drafts, personal papers, and letters, asking others to do the same.
 While many complied, some did not.
 Her will restricted the ability of scholars to quote from the personal papers that remain.
 But in April 2013, The Selected Letters of Willa Cather—a collection of 566 letters Cather wrote to friends, family, and literary acquaintances such as Thornton Wilder and F. Scott Fitzgerald—was published, two years after the death of Cather's nephew and second literary executor, Charles Cather.
 Willa Cather's correspondence revealed the complexity of her character and inner world.
 The letters do not disclose any intimate details about Cather's personal life, but they do "make clear that [her] primary emotional attachments were to women."
 The Willa Cather Archive at the University of Nebraska–Lincoln works to digitize her complete body of writing, including private correspondence and published work.
 As of 2021, about 2,100 letters have been made freely available to the public, in addition to transcription of her own published writing.

-Legacy
+Tributes

 In 1962, Willa Cather was inducted into the Nebraska Hall of Fame.

+In 1963, the University of Nebraska-Lincoln constructed Cather Hall, a dormitory named after her.
+In 2017, it was demolished along with the adjacent Cather-Pound-Neihardt Dining Center, which was replaced by the new Willa Cather Dining Complex.

 In 1973, the United States Postal Service issued a postage stamp honoring her.

 In 1974, she was inducted into the Hall of Great Westerners.

 In 1986, she was inducted into the National Cowgirl Museum and Hall of Fame’s Hall of Fame.

 In 1988, she was inducted into the National Women's Hall of Fame.

 In 2000, she was named as one of the Virginia Women in History.

+In 2019, the lead single from Fresh's second album Withdraw was released.
+The single, Willa, is named after her.

 In 2023, the U.S. state of Nebraska donated a bronze sculpture of Cather by Littleton Alston to the National Statuary Hall Collection.
 The statue is installed in the United States Capitol's Capitol Visitors Center, in Washington, D.C.